Transportation & Logistics

 Freight Broker Salary Overview

-The Freight Broker is a sought-after profession in the United States with a median annual salary of $72,800.
-Compensation typically ranges from $36,200 for entry-level positions to $132,400 for experienced professionals in high-demand markets.
+The Freight Broker is one of the most important roles in the Transportation & Logistics sector of the US economy in 2026.
+With a median annual salary of $72,800, compensation for this position ranges from $36,200 at the entry level to $132,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Freight Broker in the US earns between $36,200 and $132,400 per year, with a median of $72,800.